RAILS stands in solidarity with the people of Afghanistan.

 Any applications or information given to the Department of Home Affairs (DHA) must have accurate details.
 Any information given to DHA which is different to what was given to the government before, could lead to the sponsor’s visa in Australia being cancelled.

-Please be aware that, because of the large number of Offshore Humanitarian visa applications, many may not be successful.
+Please be aware that, because of the large number of Offshore Humanitarian visa applications, some may not be successful.

 How long does an Evacuation Visa 449 last?

-Afghan nationals evacuated to Australia have had their 3-month temporary evacuation visas (Visa 449) extended for 12 months by the Minister for Immigration.
-This will ensure access to the full range of government services while applying for a permanent visa.
+Most Afghan nationals evacuated to Australia after the Taliban takeover were given a 3-month temporary evacuation visa 449.
+This was extended for 12 months by the Minister for Immigration.
+This was to ensure that visa holders could access the full range of government services while applying for a permanent visa.

 When can I apply for a permanent visa?